PortSwigger/Burp-JVM-Property-Editor/README.md

-# Burp-JVM-Property-Editor
+# Burp JVM Property Editor
-Small Burp Suite Extension that allows users to view, add, modify or remove JVM System Properties (https://docs.oracle.com/javase/tutorial/essential/environment/sysprop.html) during runtime.
-May be helpful for the purpose of viewing preset property values or setting options for other extensions during runtime rather than on the command line.
-Can be used with both the Free and Professional versions of Burp Suite.
+Small Burp Suite (Free or Professional) Extension to allow the user to view, add, modify, delete or copy the value of JVM System Properties (https://docs.oracle.com/javase/tutorial/essential/environment/sysprop.html) during Burp usage.
+May be helpful to some for the purpose of viewing preset property values or setting options for other extensions during runtime rather than on the command line.

 # Usage
 1. Load the burp-jvm-property-editor-[VERSION].jar file in the Burp Suite "Extensions" tab.